 |More space||Varies||Less space|

-- Cost - The least expensive style of outdoor shade, canopies offer shaded areas for a significantly lower cost than more intricately designed gazebos or pergolas.
+- Cost - The least expensive style of outdoor shelter, canopies offer shaded areas for a significantly lower cost than more intricately designed gazebos or pergolas.

-- Portability - Because they are lighter than other outdoor shades, you can easily move a canopy around your yard, and even take it with you when you're on the go.
+- Portability - Because they are lighter than other outdoor shades, you can easily move a canopy around your yard, and even take it with you for events away from home such as camping or tailgating.

 - Style - While some canopies offer a stylish elegance, most are simple frames with light coverings.